Andrew Jordan, 14, won the boys 13-14 200 free, posting a 1:58.82.

 Ryan Vandermeulen had a pair of impressive swims on day 2 of Cleveland Sectionals.

 Griffin Eiber of Indiana Swim Team posted a 50.52 to win the men’s 100 free, marking a .72 second drop from his personal best.

-14 year old Kayleigh Lovell (Academy Bullets) dropped a massive best time of 8:56.84 to claim victory in the women’s 800 free.
+Kristin Cornish, a 14 year old out of Westchester Aquatic Club, dropped a massive best time to win the women’s 800 free.

 The old record had stood since 2001, when Jenny Forster was .01 seconds slower in Ohio.
 (Hayes, top of podium)

 The Buffalo Area Aquatic Club (BAAC) announced that Mike Cutler will be joining the club as the new head coach on August 12th.
 Cutler brings over 25 years of coaching experience to the club.

 Kenisha Liu (Brea Aquatics) has won 4 events through 2 days of competition.

 Thomas Bretzmann (North Carolina Aquatic Club) took the men’s 800 with an 8:14.50.

 Tanner Nelson (Hawkeye Swim Club) took the men’s 200 breast, dropping a massive best time of 2:17.70.